rustwasm/team/README.md

 Next, take a look at [our 2019 roadmap][roadmap] to get a grasp on our goals for the year, and see where you might be able to lend a hand.
 Unsure how to help with a project or who to reach out to for a specific project?
-Ask in [our chat][discord] and someone will point you in the right direction :)
+Ask in [our chat][wasm-discord] and someone will point you in the right direction :)

 Finally, if you've gotten this far, see [`GOVERNANCE.md#membership`][membership] for information on becoming an official member of the working group!